gakalmar/Notes/16_SQL.md

         - **Disadvantages:**
             - more complex queries
             - slower performance because of different storage locations
+    - **Relationship types:**
+        - **1-to-1**
+            - when a single record in one table is related to only one record in another table (marriage example)
+            - **Implementation:**
+                - It is typically implemented by adding a `primary key` from one table as a `unique foreign key` in the other table.
+                - For example, if you have a `Users` table and a `UserProfiles` table, each user record in `Users` corresponds to exactly one profile in `UserProfiles`.

+        - **1-to-Many:**
+            - a record in one table can relate to multiple records in another table (customer and their orders example)
+            - **Implementation:**
+                - It is implemented by adding a `foreign key` in the 'many' table that references the `primary key` of the 'one' table.
+                - For example, in a `Customers` and `Orders` scenario, each customer in the `Customers` table can have multiple orders in the `Orders` table, but each order is associated with only one customer.

+        - **Many-to-Many:**
+            - multiple records in one table can relate to multiple records in another table (students-courses example)
+            - **Implementation:**
+                -  It is implemented using a `junction table` (also called a linking or associative table = `JOIN`).
+                - The `junction table` contains `foreign keys` referencing the `primary keys` of the two tables it is linking.
+                - For example, in a `Students` and `Courses` scenario, a student can enroll in many courses, and each course can have many students.
+The `junction table`, say `Enrollments`, would have `foreign keys` referencing the `Students` and `Courses` tables.

     - **Requirements:**
         - If we want to use `JOIN`, we need to make sure there is a a **PRIMARY KEY**, that identifies that entity uniquely accross databases
         - Using this key, we can combine row data across two separate tables